If you really could find your way to your lover’s heart through their stomach, what would you feed them on the most romantic of all days?

 Starting today, as we approach Valentine’s Day, I will share with you these recipes one at a time.
 There are entrees, side dishes, desserts, and just about everything you’ll need to keep your love coming back for more (and I’m not just talking about food).

-my one true love -- the guy you all know as Desi.
-Although I definitely didn't find my way to his heart through his stomach, because I didn't know how to cook when we met and even after we got married, nothing delights me more than when he takes a bite of something I cooked and loves it.
+Valentine’s Day is an extra-special day for me because it’s the day I married my one true love — the guy you all know as Desi.
+Although I definitely didn’t find my way to his heart through his stomach, because I didn’t know how to cook when we met and even after we got married, nothing delights me more than when he takes a bite of something I cooked and loves it.
 And I can tell you that the Asparagus and Saffron Biryani that I am sharing today to open this series definitely put the twinkle in his eye.

 Asparagus and saffron are both ingredients that pack a powerful love punch.
 Both have been prized for centuries as aphrodisiacs because they contain powerful, libido-stirring nutrients.
 Asparagus, besides being exquisitely delicious, also packs tons of healthy fiber, potassium and folate, making it a heart star.
 And saffron, often called the most expensive of spices but really not that expensive (you do want to splurge a little on your favorite person this day, don’t you?), adds a beautiful golden color and just that right touch of sophistication and provocative flavor to the biryani.